When a Company Outgrows Its Founders: How a Little Breakfast Chain Plans to Go Big

 After the papers had been signed and the hands shaken, Skip Corn turned to his partner, Chris Skodras.
 "I don't want to go cry in front of my wife," Corn said in his distinct Southern drawl.
 "But I can cry in front of you."

-Over more than a decade, these two friends had built a 32-unit franchise called Eggs Up Grill, based in South Carolina.
+Over more than a decade, these two friends had built a 24-unit franchise diner called Eggs Up Grill.
 They wanted their restaurants to have small-town charm, so they ran the company with a small-town ethos.
 Everything was done with love and gut instinct.
-They answered the phones; they solved franchisees’ problems.
-They insisted that every franchisee also work in their restaurant so customers could come and shake the owner’s hand.
-And now Skodras and Corn had gone and sold the majority of their company to a private equity group, the kind of buyer that’s often demonized for slash-and-burn, profit-at-all-costs tactics.
+They answered the phones; they solved franchisees' problems.
+They insisted that every franchisee also work in their restaurant so customers could come and shake the owner's hand.
+And now Skodras and Corn had gone and sold the majority of their company to a private equity group, the kind of buyer that's often demonized for slash-and-burn, profit-at-all-costs tactics.